telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

     operation requests.
--   The payload of requests and responses in convenience operations are very similar to the ones used in standard operations, since contextAttributeList and contextResponseList elements are the same.
+-   The payload of requests and responses in convenience operations are very similar to the ones used in standard operations, since contextAttribute and contextResponse  elements are the same.
 -   You can replace
     "Room1" by "/type/Room/id/Room1" in the URl to define the type (in
     general: "/type/<type>/id/<id>").